Self-Consistent Calibration of Quantum Gate Sets: Application to singlet-triplet qubits

 For each of these starting points, we iteratively solve the minimization problem from \refeq{eq:min} with respect to \eps using the Levenberg-Marquardt algorithm.
 The detunings are bounded to experimentally feasible values, $-5.4\eps_0 \le \eps_{i,j+1}(t) \le 2.4\eps_0$.
 For the single-qubit gates the interqubit exchange is not needed and thus $J_{23}$ is set to 0.
 In each iteration we use the current values of \eps to construct unitary operators for each gate, which then allows us to calculate the measurement outcomes for each sequence.
 We do not take quantization noise of the measurements into account since it was shown that with sufficient averaging this is not a fundamental problem for convergence \cite{Cerfontaine2014}.

 For the first case where just the \g1 gate is tuned, we investigate the effect of sequences 16 and 17 which are included to keep decoherence low.
 To this end, we run two versions of GSC, with and without sequences 16 and 17.
 For simplicity, we approximate the decoherence channel of each sequence by a depolarizing channel when the two additional sequences are included.
 In each iteration, we match the infidelity of the depolarizing channel to the current infidelity of the \g1 gate times the number of times the \g1 gate occurs in the respective sequence.
 Note that a strong anisotropy in the actual decoherence process may require a more refined choice of the decoherence detection sequences to avoid a degraded performance compared to this simple generic model.
-The infidelity of the \g1 gate due to white charge noise is calculated in a computationally efficient manner by using a Markov approximation \cite{Wardrop2014}, while quasistatic noise is included by integrating over discrete Gaussian distributions \cite{Cerfontaine2019}.
+The infidelity of the \g1 gate due to white charge noise is calculated in a computationally efficient manner by using a Markov approximation \cite{Wardrop2014}, while quasistatic noise is included by integrating over discrete Gaussian distributions \cite{Cerfontaine2019, Grace2013}.
 When sequences 16 and 17 are not used and in the case where all gates are tuned self-consistently, we limit ourselves to unitary dynamics to make the calculation of derivatives more computationally efficient.
 Note that the depolarizing channel used during optimization does not lead to systematic measurement offsets $\delta$ for sequences 1 to 15.
 Thus, difference in the convergence behaviour are only due to the effect of the decoherence sequences 16 and 17.

 For each optimization run we characterize the initial and final gate fidelities, \infidi and \infidf, and the infidelity $\infid_k$ in iteration $k$, always including decoherence.
+These figures are obtained from the noise-afflicted quantum operations calculated in each iteration.
 An analysis for tuning the \g1 gate with decoherence sequences included is given in \reffig{fig:bootstrap} panels (a)-(e), while we present data obtained without the decoherence sequences in panels (f) and (g).
 In \reffig{fig:bootstrap_all}, the entire gate set was tuned, and thus we plot the infidelities for all gates.
 We will now discuss each of the panels in turn.